Blog Customer FeedbackWhat Is a Customer Advisory Board? Benefits, Steps, and FAQs

 How to create a customer advisory board (Step by step)

-With so many benefits of creating a customer advisory board, you may be prompted to create your own.
-The great news is that you don’t need a lot of money, time or tools to get this job done. 😃
+With so many benefits, you may be ready to set one up.
+The good news is that you don't need a big budget or special tooling to get started. 😃

 1. Define your CAB goals